spyker77/my-mind/content/thoughts/beginning.en.md

 draft: false
 translationKey: "beginning"
 weight: 1
-summary: "What this place is about, what it's not, and for who."
+summary: "What this place is about and what it's not"
 ---

 I want to show how I think.
 How I make decisions.
 How I see the world.
 What topics interest me.
 How I try, and how I fail.